-The TOE maintains two X.509v3 certificates for IPsec in the Jetdirect certificate store:
+The TOE maintains X.509v3 certificates for IPsec in the certificate store:

-- Identity certificate - Certificate Authority (CA) certificate
+- One network identity certificate - One or more Certificate Authority (CA) certificates

-The EWS (HTTP) and WS-\ interfaces allow administrators to manage these X.509v3 certificates used by IPsec.
+The EWS (HTTP) and WS- interfaces allow administrators to manage these X.509v3 certificates used by IPsec.

-When the TOE is first powered on, the Jetdirect Inside firmware generates its own self-signed identity certificate, however, this certificate is not permitted in the evaluated configuration.
-The administrator is required to replace the self-signed identity certificate created by the TOE when first powered on with an identity certificate created outside the TOE and signed by a Certificate Authority.
-The TOE requires that an identity certificate always exist; therefore, it supports the ability for an administrator to replace the identity certificate.
+When the TOE is first powered on, it generates a self-signed identity certificate to use for network identity.
+In the evaluated configuration, the use of a self-signed identity certificate generated by the TOE for network identity is not permitted.
+The administrator must import a CA-signed identity certificate and private key and designate this certificate for network identity usage.
+The TOE requires a network identity certificate to always exist; therefore, it allows the administrator to replace the network identity certificate used by IPsec.

-The TOE requires a CA certificate, but it does not come with a CA certificate pre-installed.
-The administrator must obtain a CA certificate from the Operational Environment, then add the CA certificate to the TOE when configuring the TOE.
-The TOE allows an administrator to add, replace, and delete the CA certificate used by IPsec.
+The TOE uses a copy of the self-signed identity certificate it generates when first powered on as a CA certificate (self-signed) and comes with other CA certificates pre-installed.
+The administrator must obtain a CA certificate from the Operational Environment and install this certificate when setting up the evaluated configuration.
+The TOE allows the administrator to add, replace, and delete CA certificates used by IPsec.

+- FCS_CKM.1

+- FCS_CKM.2

-- FCS\CKM.1
+- FCS_COP.1-ipsec

-- FCS CKM.2
+- FMT_MTD.1-auth

-- FCS COP.1-ipsec
+- FMT_SMF.1

-- FMT MTD.1-auth
+- FTP_ITC.1

-- FMT SMF.1 - FTP\ITC.1